cjairm/javascript/Projects/clock-master/README.md

-# clock
+# Description

 This code runs a clock in real time.

-The code just has to be placed in a .html file and run it in a browser.
+# How to use it
+* Download index .html
+* Save it in some folder
+* Run in your preferred browser the index.html